huly94/smart_museum_proj/README.md

 ![avm](https://i.ibb.co/MMynmnm/Schermata-2020-04-23-alle-18-09-39.png)

-In this scenario the visitor that approaches to a work, receive a certain audio basing on his age.
-This is done in order to make more interesting the visit for visitor of all the ages
+In this scenario, the visitor that approaches to a work, receive a certain audio basing on his age.
+This is done to make more interesting the visit for visitors of all the ages

 CODE: https://github.com/huly94/smart_museum_proj/blob/master/smart_proj/Apps/AudioVisitorApp.py